Origin

 Sustainability

 Sustainability has no end date.
 We believe it's an obligation, which is why we are also involved in regions that have already achieved higher social standards – namely, environmentally.
 In Ecuador, for example, we are trying to promote the use of organic fertilizers made from cocoa pulp.
-In Brazil, we only order our cocoa from Cooperativa Cabruca, which practices traditional methods of organic cultivation.
-Its cocoa plants grow slowly in the shade of the Atlantic rainforest where tree felling is not permitted.
+From Brazil we source the cocoa grown according to the Cabruca method.
+The farmers practice organic farming using traditional methods.
+The cocoa plants grow slowly in the shade of the Atlantic rainforest where tree felling is not permitted.

 Sustainability